necromancerthedark/NWM/README.md

 ## Compilation and Running:

-> Requirement: Linux system with Xorg.
+> Requirement: Any system with Xorg and X11.

 > To run just clone the repo and then type "make" it will produce the executable.
 >